Excel Memory Limits

 (GB) of memory.

-memory for the Excel process under Windows XP/Vista (Windows memory
+memory for the Excel process under Windows XP/Vista/Windows 8 and Windows 10 (Windows memory

 Many of the individual memory limits listed below have been removed in Excel 2007.